biasmv/pv/doc/mol.rst

     // included in the result.
     var chainACarbonAlpha = myStructure.select({cname : 'A', aname : 'CA'});

-  When none of the above selection mechanisms is flexible enough, consider using :func:`mol.Mol.residueSelect`, or :func:`mol.Mol.atomSelect`.
+  When none of the above selection mechanisms is flexible enough, consider using :func:`mol.Mol.residueSelect`.

   :returns: :class:`mol.MolView` containing the subset of chains, residues and atoms.